Eve Ewing: Comics

-Ewing's academic research focuses on school closures.
-She earned a doctorate from the Harvard Graduate School of Education, writing a dissertation on school closures in Chicago entitled "Shuttered Schools in the Black Metropolis: Race, History, and Discourse on Chicago’s South Side."
-Her book on school closures, Ghosts in the Schoolyard: Racism and School Closings on Chicago’s South Side, was released in October 2018 by the University of Chicago Press.
-Ghosts in the Schoolyard examines the demise of public schools in Chicago's Bronzeville district after the demolition of public housing, and analyzes community efforts to keep the schools open, including a community-wide hunger strike.
-In her book, Ewing introduces a concept called "institutional mourning", which refers to the multiple negative impacts experienced by the residents of areas where schools have been closed.
-According to The Chicago Reader, "she finds that school closures are a form of publicly sanctioned violence that not only derails black children's futures but also erases a community's past."
+Theater

-Ewing was a Provost's Postdoctoral Scholar at the University of Chicago, then became an assistant professor in the School of Social Service Administration at the University of Chicago in 2018.
+In 2019, Manual Cinema premiered No Blue Memories: The Life of Gwendolyn Brooks by Crescendo Literary, made up of Ewing and Nate Marshall.
+This play was commissioned by the Poetry Foundation in honor of Brooks's centennial.

 Visual art

 In addition to her writing and research, Ewing is a visual artist.
 In 2016, she became the inaugural Artist-in-Residence at the Boston Children's Museum.
 Her installation "A Map Home" explored place and childhood exploration.
 The project became the subject of a short film by Rene Dongo and an episode of Coorain Lee's webseries, Coloring Coorain!

 Ewing has also served as program and community manager at the Urbano Project, a youth arts and activism project in Boston, Massachusetts.

 Podcast

 Ewing launched a podcast called Bughouse Square in October 2018.
 Using archival footage of oral historian Studs Terkel in the beginning of each episode, Ewing then interviews a guest in a conversation with parallel themes.
 According to BroadwayWorld, "Compelling guest commentary and host insights bring to life the most provocative and compelling topics from Terkel's day and ours, and the series includes recorded conversations with such seminal figures as James Baldwin, Shel Silverstein, and Lorraine Hansberry, plus new exchanges with professors, authors, and cultural critics."